MicrosoftDocs/defender-docs/defender-for-iot/microsoft-defender-iot.md

 OT network challenges include: poor visibility into assets and networks, difficulty to create network segmentation, vulnerable legacy systems, dependence on external vendors, and lack of security expertise.
 When IoT/OT devices can't be protected by traditional security monitoring systems, each new wave of innovation increases the risk and possible attack surfaces across those IoT devices and OT networks.

-Microsoft Defender for IoT in the Defender portal (Preview) is a unified security solution built specifically to identify Internet of Things (IoT) and operational technology (OT) devices, vulnerabilities, and threats.
+Microsoft Defender for IoT in the Defender portal (Preview) is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.

 ## How does it work?